Quick/Spry/README.md

 # Nimble-esque

-Spry is a stripped down (Lite) version of Nimble that includes most Matchers.
-However some Matchers don't make sense in the context of a Playground, so they have been removed.
+Spry is a stripped down (Lite) version of Nimble that includes a subset of Nimble's Matchers.

-Also, this is a port of Nimble only, since [Quick](http://github.com/Quick/Quick) doesn't really make sense in the context of a Playground.
+> Note: This is a port of Nimble only, since [Quick](http://github.com/Quick/Quick) doesn't really make sense in the context of a Playground.

 The following keywords are **NOT** included (since they are a part of Quick):